Greater Manchester is working to clean up air pollution on local roads.

 * Through its Public Health Outcomes Framework, which gave a spatial breakdown of deaths attributable to air pollution.

-More people are getting on board the Bee Network and travelling sustainably thanks to lower fares, more joined-up services, state-of-the-art electric buses, and a growing active travel network, set to be the largest in the country.
+Greater Manchester is rolling out the Bee Network: a joined up travel network with low fares, safe and reliable services, state of the art electric buses, and a growing active travel (cycling and walking) network, set to be the largest in the country.

-Bringing buses back under local control through the Bee Network also allows Greater Manchester to run clean buses on routes where they are most needed to improve air quality.
+Bringing buses back under local control through the Bee Network allows Greater Manchester to run clean and zero-emission buses on routes where they are most needed to improve air quality.

 Shaping the new Clean Air Plan with local residents and businesses